Updated: May 8

 And consider this as well: many physicists understand our universe as having been created from an infinite singularity (i.e., a black hole); one that, from this human perspective, appears to be expanding infinitely.

-Thus, as some have hypothesized, all of reality which is perceived by and includes (apparently) conscious observing beings) is nothing more than a hologram that exists at the ‘event horizon’ of the original infinite singularity (black hole).
+Thus, as some have hypothesized, all of reality which is perceived by and includes (apparently) conscious observing beings is nothing more than a hologram that exists at the ‘event horizon’ of the original infinite singularity (a black hole).

-So what struck me was that the physics of the black hole is a metaphor (although not exact) for being itself.
-The Void is analogous to the black hole.
+So what struck me was that the physics of the black hole is a metaphor (although not exact) for beingness itself.
+The void (nothingness, emptiness, what you are) is analogous to the black hole.
 It cannot be observed directly; only inferred.

 Likewise, the sense of being is analogous to the event horizon.
 It is the “boundary” (so to speak) between that which cannot be observed (The Void) and that which is apparently observed, including the sense of being itself.
 But what is observed is nothing more than the ‘information’ that comprises the Void.
 In Buddhism, there is the saying: Form is Emptiness; Emptiness is Form.
 The hologram of reality is empty; it is the Void itself.
 But the Void IS the hologram of reality that comes into existence at the ‘boundary’ (pardon my using this word in this manner) that is the sense of being.

-But we do.
-We are the event horizon; where, on one side (again, pardon my language) is the Void; and on the other side, is the hologram we call reality.
+We are the event horizon, where, on one side (again, pardon my language) is the Void; and on the other side, is the hologram we call reality.
 But there really is no ‘one side’ or ‘the other side.’
 There is just this.
 This is no thing and yet this contains everything (Form IS emptiness; emptiness IS form).
 And we are it.

-More important, when we direct our attention to the sense of being or to the source of the "I thought", we are essentially allowing ourselves the opportunity to abide as being itself: infinite, boundless, and eternal, but from which life and consciousness is experienced in the world of space/time.
+More important, when we direct our attention to the sense of being or to the source of the "I thought", we are essentially allowing ourselves the opportunity to abide as beingness itself: infinite, boundless, and eternal, but from which life and consciousness is somehow experienced in the world of space/time.